+The point being that there is no one best forage crop just like there is no one best automobile.
 The key to getting the most out of you food plots is to first examine what your needs are and then find the best forage for your situation.

 So what you choose to plant is largely determined by what you want to accomplish with that particular food plot.
 And this is something I can't answer for you.
 Some plots are designed to attract deer for the hunter during hunting season.
 Other food plots might be designed to provide high quality summer forage when antlers are developing.
 Only you can answer that.
 But with that knowledge in hand you can begin to narrow your choices down a bit.

 The chart should be a great help even to those with a good bit of experienced planting food plots.
 But the chart doesn't have all the answers.
 Each plant has some unique characteristics that don't show up on a chart.
-And the chart show single plant characteristics but doesn't provide any information on all the possible mixtures and advantages and disadvantages associated with each.
+And the chart shows single plant characteristics but doesn't provide any information on all the possible mixtures and advantages and disadvantages associated with each.

 Familiarizing yourself with some of the more popular forages should help you refine your choices even more.

 Brassica: I strongly discourage anyone planting Brassica for fall attraction in the south.
-Cold weather makes the plant more desireable and the further north you go the better choice Brassica's become.
+Cold weather makes the plant more desirable and the further north you go the better choice Brassica's become.
 Brassica's includes turnip greens, mustard greens, spinach and rape.
 Remember this is a generalization for this group.

 Because each plant is different this gives the land manager/hunter the chance to mix and match different seed combinations so that the various species of plants can grow together providing a more durable and longer lasting food plot than could be achieved with any single species alone.
+Order Here

 However, if you have the equipment and the time clover can be an excellent forage crop that can really cut down on the cost of your food plots.
+Order Here

-Why do people hate it!
+Why do people hate it?
 Rye grass is very low nutritionally for deer.
-Very low protein content and can be a weed problem if you try to establish another crop where rye grass has been planted before.
+It has very low protein content and can be a weed problem if you try to establish another crop where rye grass has been planted before.